krishparadox/krishparadox.github.io/_posts/2023-01-09-lakehouse-streaming.md

+---
+layout: post
-# How to build a streaming lakehouse with very high data freshness using debezium, kafka and hudi?
+title:  How to build a streaming lakehouse with very high data freshness using debezium, kafka and hudi?
+date:   2023-01-09
+tags: [kafka, distributed-systems, hudi, debezium]
+splash_img_source: /assets/img/lakehouse_cover.png
+splash_img_caption: Lakehouse overview.
+---

 A data lakehouse is a new, big-data storage architecture that combines the best features of both data warehouses and data lakes.
 A data lakehouse enables a single repository for all your data (structured, semi-structured, and unstructured) while enabling best-in-class machine learning, business intelligence, and streaming capabilities.